jarekstrzele/obsidian_notes/REACT/React - the Complete Guide/14 Connecting to a Database.md

 `fetch()` returns **a promise** which allows us to then react to the response or any potential errors we moght be getting

 >[!important] promise
->it is an object which will eventuall yield some data instead of immediately doing that  because sending an HTTP request  is an asynchron
+>it is an object which will eventuall yield some data instead of immediately doing that  because sending an HTTP request  is an asynchronous task it doesn't finish immediately
+>so we can't execuse the next line of code, because we haven't yet got data

+`fetch().then().catch()`  the final function will be calle whenever we got a response and you can add `catch` to handle any potential errors

+to transform JSON  data to a real JS object use `.json()` method